N-Patarov/auto-site/README.md

 You must have geckodriver version > 27.0,

-You msut install Selenium library,
+You must install Selenium library,

 You must have admin rights to izberi.site,